 How to Prevent Data Loss in Digital Channels

-DLP is a critical component of enterprise security; that includes the protection of collaboration and chat apps.
-Digital channel DLP solutions should evaluate user messages and/attachments for restricted content, quarantine suspicious messages in real time, and provide an option for remediation.
+DLP is a critical component of communication security for enterprises; that includes the protection of collaboration and chat apps.
+DLP solutions for digital communication channels should evaluate user messages and/attachments for restricted content, quarantine suspicious messages in real time, and provide an option for remediation.
 That way data exfiltration is stopped before it happens.
 You also need a solution that can monitor the deep/dark web and alert you if sensitive information surfaces.
 Proactive defense helps enterprises protect against data loss in digital channels.